What's in the Pan

 This is an overview with step-by-step photos.
 Full ingredients, measurements & instructions are in the recipe card below.

-1. Mix Dry Ingredients The first step is to sift all the dry ingredients together into a medium sized bowl, (all-purpose flour, cornstarch, baking soda, and salt) and then set the bowl aside.
+The first step is to sift all the dry ingredients together into a medium sized bowl, (all-purpose flour, cornstarch, baking soda, and salt) and then set the bowl aside.

 dry ingredients sifted into the bowl

-2. Prepare your wet ingredients.
+2. Get your wet ingredients going

 • In a large mixing bowl add the unsalted butter, light brown sugar, and granulated sugar.
 Cream the butter and sugars together on medium speed for 4 minutes until light and fluffy.